nirbar/PanelSwWixExtension/README.md

 ## PanelSwWixExtension WiX Elements

 - Immediate Actions:
+  - *ForceVersion*: Force a specified version for a file.
+Version overwrite is done on runtime in the MSI database.
   - *AccountSidSearch*: Lookup an account's SID by account name.
   - *JsonJpathSearch*: Read JSON values
   - *DiskSpace*: Calculate available disk space for a target directory